 - Awaken your passion.

-On initial consultation with your practitioner, you will likely be asked to explain your diet, lifestyle, and mental and emotional states.
+In your initial consultation, you will likely be asked to explain your diet, lifestyle, and mental and emotional states.
 You will likely need to take a detailed medical history.
 You may also be asked to have pulse and tongue readings or other forms of body examinations.

 Ayurveda is an entire healthcare system; because of this it incorporates many Ayurvedic treatments.
 The practitioner will select and build what they believe is most beneficial into the treatment plan tailored to your symptoms.
 You may find that your personal plan is made up of mostly physical treatments, or a combination of different kinds.
 Your treatment plan really is at the hands of your practitioner and what Ayurvedic treatment they believe will best relieve your issue.